For vital records from 1892 to the present, please contact the Vital Records Office (DHHS) at 207-287-3771.

 - Alternative resources if you can't get to the Maine State Archives

-- Maine State Library - The researcher may wish to begin by consulting records in the Maine State Library, (also in the Cultural Building), where many published town and family histories, microfilmed newspapers, and much more material can be found.
+- Maine State Library - The researcher may wish to begin by consulting records in the Maine State Library where many published town and family histories, microfilmed newspapers, and much more material can be found.

 - Also available on the Maine State Library web site are Genealogy newsletters, web resources and upcoming classes.